dp28/minizinc-solver/README.md

 ## Installation

-This library is only suitable for 64-bit Linux due o the version of the underlying MiniZinc command line version.
-To install this library, run:
+This depends on having a minizinc installation already.

+1. Install the binaries for your system [here](https://www.minizinc.org/ide/).
+2. Add the binaries to your `PATH`: `export PATH=$PATH:/path/to/MiniZincIDE-2.2.3-bundle-linux/bin`
-`npm install minizinc-solver`
+3. Install this library: `npm install minizinc-solver`

 ## Testing